New Staff - Frequently Asked Questions

 5. What should I pack for the summer?

-A full packing list will be sent out with your Staff Welcome Packet in May.
-Tip: You’ll want to pack clothing/shoes you don’t mind getting a little dirty.
+A full packing list along with many helpful tips and tricks will be sent in preparation for summer.
+Tip: You’ll want to pack clothing/shoes you don’t mind getting a little dirty and bring ample bedding to keep warm at night.

 6. What does time off look like?